 If the user clicks next button, he/she will go to Implementation subpart.
 Here user is able to implement the algorithm using our building blocks, a simplified and more user-friendly method to some extent.

 Below figure is the third subpart of Procedure, Implementation.
-In building blocks box in [1], there are building blocks which can be dragged to the [2] coding module, add expressions, to implement the algorithm.
-The user can click buttons in [4], to control, run and stop the algorithm.
+In building blocks box in (1), there are building blocks which can be dragged to the (2) coding module, add expressions, to implement the algorithm.
+The user can click buttons in (4), to control, run and stop the algorithm.
 Whenever the building blocks are changed, the visualiser will automatically reset.